-We have reviewed the information on selecting and using masks and instructions on how to use a mask.

-We understand the limitations of masks to protect the wearer from respiratory droplets.
-We understand that masks should only be considered when other control measures cannot be implemented.

-We have trained workers in the proper use of masks.
+✓ We have reviewed the information on selecting and using masks and instructions on how to use a mask. √ We understand the limitations of masks to protect the wearer from respiratory droplets.
+We understand that masks should only be considered when other control measures cannot be implemented. √ We have trained workers in the proper use of masks.

-Measures in place -ALL staff and members entering the facility must be wearing a mask
+Measures in place

--Masks are mandatory to be worn at all times throughout the facility, even when performing weight training exercises.

--Staff and members may only remove the mask momentarily while eating or drinking

--Masks are provided to all staff
+- -ALL Staff, Visitors and Members entering the facility must be wearing a mask - -Masks are mandatory and to always be worn throughout the facility, even when performing weight training or cardio exercises. - -Staff and members may only remove the mask momentarily while eating or drinking - -Masks are provided to all staff - -In the event that staff forgets their mask, disposable masks are provided

+Cover coughs and sneezes posters are available at worksafebc.com.]

-- -In the event that staff forgets their mask, disposable masks are provided - -Disposable Nitrile Gloves provided to all employees
+-Disposable Nitrile Gloves available to all employees